statenweb/tho-waypoint/README.md

 - For async requests, utilize the `Sw_Async_Request` class.
 For detailed usage, refer to the package's documentation.

+If you need to create custom background jobs or asynchronous request classes, extend the `Background_Processing` class.
+Make sure to set the `protected ?string $async_request_class_name` and `protected ?string $background_job_class_name` properties accordingly.
+Don’t forget to register your background processing class in the `Background_Processing_Provider` class.

 #### Bringing It All Together
 The main `App` class is responsible for registering and booting providers (e.g. `Blocks_Provider`).
 Each provider will then load the classes it has registered (e.g. the `Hero` block class).
 These classes are passed to handlers, which determine which methods to invoke by checking for the `Handler_Method` attribute on the methods of the instances.